 Detailed ultrasound imaging of cardiac structures using an endoscope

 Transoesophageal echocardiography is a very safe procedure.
-Dr Ruzicka will explain possible risks in detail and you will be asked to sign informed consent.
-The complications involve soreness in the mouth and throat due to manipulation with the probe, damage to teeth (with plastic mouth guard in place, the risk is minimal), perforation of the oesophagus (risk is about 1:10,000) and somnolence from sedation.
+Dr Ruzicka will explain possible risks in detail, and you will be asked to sign informed consent.
+The complications involve soreness in the mouth and throat due to manipulation with the probe, damage to teeth (with a plastic mouth guard in place, the risk is minimal), perforation of the oesophagus (risk is about 1:10,000) and somnolence from sedation.

 If sedation is administered, it can remain in your system for 24 hours, you should until then: